Aucanquilcha: Altitude and habitation

-The sulfur mine is notable for being the highest mine in the world at 5950 m and the highest permanently inhabited area.
-An expedition in 1935, part of the International High Altitude Expedition, found that miners lived at an altitude of 17500 ft in the town of Quilcha and reached the higher mine on foot.
+Just below the mine was (formerly) (Note: Sites at comparable elevation include Indian Army outposts in the Himalayas; some outposts at the Siachen Glacier might be at an even higher altitude.) the highest permanently inhabited place on Earth in the form of a galvanized iron hut.
+In 1986, several caretakers lived there, including Justo Copa who had been living there for two years; (Note: Although the caretakers occasionally descended from Aucanquilcha to lower altitudes.) they were the highest (Note: An expedition in 1935, part of the International High Altitude Expedition, found that 150 miners lived at an altitude of 17500 ft in Quilcha and reached the higher mine on foot.
 The expedition found that an even higher abandoned village at 5639 m existed, but miners refused to live there.
-The conclusion taken from the expedition was that 5334 m was the highest habitable altitude.
+The conclusion taken from the expedition was that 5334 m was the highest habitable altitude but later investigations recognized that the caretakers lived at higher altitudes.) human inhabitants on Earth.